amazingvince/test-project/docs/END_TO_END_LINUX_GPU.md

 ### Option A: Fast SFT (streaming, no Stockfish)

-Streaming from HF (no local dataset, no Stockfish reasoning traces):
+Streaming from HF (no local dataset).
+This does not run Stockfish by default:

 ```bash
 python sft/train.py --config configs/sft/config_sft.yaml --streaming
 ```

+If you want *distill-style reasoning traces* in streaming SFT, enable `reasoning_trace.enabled: true` and provide `stockfish` settings (this is much slower).

 ### Option B: SFT with distill-style reasoning traces (recommended)